Planck 2013 results. XXII. Constraints on inflation: Constraints on slow-roll inflationary models

 \subsubsection{Inverse power law potential}

 Intermediate inflationary models \citep{Barrow:1990vx,Muslimov:1990be} with inverse power law potentials

 lead to inflation with $a(t) \propto \exp(A t^f)$, with $A >0$ and \mbox{$0<f<1$}, where $f=4/(4+\beta)$ and $\beta>0$.
-In intermediate inflation there is no natural end to inflation, but if the exit mechanism leaves the inflationary predictions for the cosmological perturbations unmodified, this class of models predicts $r \approx - 8 \beta (n_{\mathrm{s}}-1)/(\beta-2)$ \citep{Barrow:1993zq}.\footnote{See \cite{Starobinsky:2005ab} for the inflationary model producing an exactly scale-invariant power spectrum and $r \ne 0$ beyond the slow-roll approximation.} Intermediate inflationary models lie outside the joint 95\%~CL contour for any $\beta$.
+In intermediate inflation there is no natural end to inflation, but if the exit mechanism leaves the inflationary predictions for the cosmological perturbations unmodified, this class of models predicts $n_{\mathrm{s}}-1 \approx - \beta (\beta-2)/\phi_*^2$ and $r \approx - 8 \beta (n_{\mathrm{s}}-1)/(\beta-2)$ at lowest order in the slow-roll approximation \citep{Barrow:1993zq}.\footnote{See \cite{Starobinsky:2005ab} for the inflationary model producing an exactly scale-invariant power spectrum with $r \ne 0$ beyond the slow-roll approximation.} Intermediate inflationary models lie outside the joint 95\%~CL contour for any $\beta$.